agoravoting/agora-mixnet/README.md

      * Remoting (everything simulated with method calls)
      * Signatures and authentication
      * Error handling
-     * Proofs of knowledge of plaintext and verification for voting *
+     * Proofs of knowledge of plaintext and verification for vote casting *
      *
      * An election is modeled as a typed, purely functional sequential state machine.